Victorinus of Pettau: Commentary on the Apocalypse

 Victorinus wrote a commentary on the Book of Revelation that was later republished in a redacted form by Jerome in the 5th century AD.
-An original unredacted manuscript was found in 1918, however.
+An original, unredacted manuscript was found in 1918.
 The commentary was composed not long after the Valerian Persecution, about 260.
 According to Claudio Moreschini, "The interpretation is primarily allegorical, with a marked interest in arithmology."
 Johannes Quasten writes that "It seems that he did not give a running commentary on the entire text but contented himself with a paraphrase of selected passages."
+Victorinus interpreted Revelation 20:4-6 quite literally in a millennialist (chiliastic) fashion: as a prophecy of a forthcoming rule of the just in an Earthly paradise.

 The book is interesting to modern scholars as an example of how people in antiquity interpreted the book of Revelation.
 Victorinus sees the four animals singing praise to God as the Gospels, and the 24 elders seated on thrones in Revelation 4 are the 12 patriarchs of the 12 tribes of Israel and the 12 apostles.
 He also agrees with views that the Whore of Babylon "drunk with the blood of martyrs and saints" represents the City of Rome and its persecutions of Christians, and that The Beast described in chapter 13 represents Emperor Nero.
-As Nero was already dead during Victorinus's time, he believed that the later passages referred to Nero Redivivus, a monstrous revived Nero who would attack from the East with the aid of the Jews.
+As Nero was already dead during Victorinus's time, he believed that the later passages referred to Nero Redivivus, a monstrous revived Nero who would attack from the East.
+Victorinus sees the sharp two-edged sword that Christ wields with his mouth in Revelation 1 as the biblical canon, with one edge being the Old Testament and another the New Testament.
+He also believed that the "two witnesses" in Revelation were the prophets Elijah and another that he suspects is Jeremiah because "his death was never discovered."
+For Victorinus, the two witnesses (and Christ) are the only inhabitants of Paradise in the present age, as all (even Christian martyrs) are currently in Hades.
+However, the two witnesses will descend to Earth in the age described in Revelation to finally meet their deaths.